larisanti/word-freq-dictionary-nlp/README.md

 # Word Frequency Dictionary for Sentiment Analysis

-This repository is a record of a practice lab work from the "Natural Language Processing with Classification and Vector Spaces" course.
+This repository is a record of a practice lab work from the **"Natural Language Processing with Classification and Vector Spaces"** (DeepLearning.AI) course.
 My core objective was to understand how individual words contribute to the overall sentiment of a tweet (positive or negative) by tracking their occurrences.

 ---
 I applied the following NLP techniques: